okrg/studio-shed/wp-content/plugins/woocommerce-services/readme.txt

 = What services are included? =

-* USPS label purchase/printing
+* USPS and DHL label purchase/printing
 * Automated tax calculation
-* Stripe account provisioning (through WooCommerce setup wizard)
 * PayPal Checkout payment authorization

 = Can I buy and print shipping labels for US domestic and international packages? =

 Yes!
-You can buy and print USPS shipping labels for domestic and international destinations.
+You can buy and print USPS shipping labels for domestic destinations and USPS and DHL shipping labels for international destinations.
+Shipments need to originate from the U.S.

 = This works with WooCommerce, right? =